RetroDevDaemon/msx2tools/bitmapper-manual.md

 On start, the app will load a G4 mode bitmap with 192 vertical resolution.
 In order, the icons in the toolbar are:<br>
 Save, Draw, Line, Circle, Square, (brush size), Fill, Select, Cut, Copy, Paste, Undo, Redo, Scale window, and four zoom levels.<br><br>
 To change a color in the palette, right click the color, and select the new palette color.
 In all but G7 modes, you have access to the full 512 color MSX2 palette, and that palette value will automatically swapped if already painted to the canvas.
 In G7 mode, blues are halved, and colors will not be swapped on the canvas.<br><br>
-In most draw modes, right click and drag will move the canvas if at a zoom level higher than 1x.
-Left click will draw (or fill), and when in shape mode, left click and drag will expand the shape.<br>
+In pixel draw and line draw mode, right click and drag will move the canvas if at a zoom level higher than 1x.
+Left click will draw (or fill), and when in shape mode, left click and drag will expand the shape.
+When drawing a square or circle, you can use RMB instead to create a filled version.
+These are also slow, but animate their progress if particularly large.<br>
 Keyboard shortcuts are:<br>
 Ctrl+S: Save<br>
 Ctrl+Z: Undo<br>